ProAlgos/ProAlgos-Cpp/C++CodingGuidelines.md

-# Coding guidelines for contributing
+# C++ Coding Guidelines

 Most of the sections in these guidelines are adapted from the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 Only those sections that are relevant to this project have been included here.
 You can read the complete guide to know more of the good practises in writing C++ code.

+This document is not yet complete.

 ### Contents
 - [Naming](#naming)